ampproject/amphtml/spec/amp-3p-video.md

 ### Understand the contribution process

 You'll need to go through [the standard AMP contribution process](../CONTRIBUTING.md) when creating and submitting your component.
+For large features, such as a video player, you need to file an [I2I (intent-to-implement) issue](https://github.com/ampproject/amphtml/issues/new?assignees=&labels=INTENT+TO+IMPLEMENT&template=intent-to-implement--i2i-.md&title=I2I:%20%3Cyour%20change/update%3E) that describes the overall workings of your component.

 Your player component is also shipped as an extension, so you should [become familiar with the process of building one.](https://github.com/ampproject/amphtml/blob/master/contributing/building-an-amp-extension.md)